MaximoVincente/data-structures-and-algorithms/java/datastructures/lib/bin/main/README/Assets/binarySearch.md

 ## Pseudocode

 - Algorithm binarySearch(int x[], int el)
-- Set list of array by using the Integer class
+- iterate through array starting at mid point (max + min) / 2
+- If x[mid] is less than el, then check right side mid point + 1
+- Else move back left to "mid point"
+- If min == el, then return the index of the array `return min`
-- for the length of the array minus 1 is greater than 0, decrement by 1
+- else if max == el, then return the index of the array `return max`
-- print  reverse array
+- else return -1

 ## Test